To make all of our pages consistent in style and navigation, we follow the following rules:

 - If it is possible to show information in a list rather than a table, always use a list instead.
 Lists are cleaner visually, wrap around graphics, and increase handicap accessibility.

-To create a link, hilight the text that will become a link, and click the "Insert/edit link" button.
+To create a link, hilight the text that will become a link, and click the "linkit" button for internal links or "link" button for external links.

 - Don't print a URL on a page.
 Always find the title of the page it links to and use that for the linking text.
 This helps blind users as well as search engines and just looks nicer, especially for long URLs.